 The policy of UMES is that racism - or any attitude, action or institutional structure that has for its purpose the subordination of a person or a group based on race, color, creed, disability, marital status, national origin, sex or sexual orientation - must not be tolerated.
-If you feel that you have been discriminated against by a student, a faculty or staff member, you should contact the Affirmative Action Officer, Office of Human Resources, 3rd floor John T. Williams Hall (410) 651-6400.
+If you feel that you have been discriminated against by a student, a faculty or staff member, you should contact the Office of Institutional Equity and Compliance, in Early Childhood Research Ctr, 1129 (410) 651-6135.